 Do you know a scientist who is also a great speaker?
 Why not nominate them to join our seminar series?
 You might like to nominate your research supervisor, a lecturer, a speaker that you have heard elsewhere; you can even nominate yourself!
 If your nominee is selected to join our seminar series you and the nominee will each receive a pair of complimentary tickets to attend Formal Hall dinner.

-To nominate a speaker or for more information email Karyn Megy.
+To nominate a speaker or for more information email António Rodrigues.

 The Science Society is organised mainly by Junior Research Fellows and also other Fellows and Senior Members.
-We are always happy to welcome new people in the team.
+They are always happy to welcome new people in the team.
+Dr António Rodrigues is President, supported by Dr Armando Maestro as Vice-President.
+The full committee: